LinuxCommandLibrary

 copy

-List all subkeys of a given key on another NixOS configuration
+List subkeys on another NixOS configuration

-$ NIXOS_CONFIG=[path_to_configuration.nix] nixos-option [option_key]
+$ NIXOS_CONFIG=[path/to/configuration.nix] nixos-option [option_key]

 copy